Informatievlaanderen/VSDS-LDES-Subject-Pages/README.md

 mkdir repository-intializer
 ```

-Add a file to this folder named `test.config.ttl` with the following content:
+Add a file to this folder named `repo-definition.ttl` with the following content:

 ```text
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>.